AI algorithms

 https://scikit-learn.org/1.5/modules/generated/sklearn.ensemble.RandomForestRegressor.html

 Random Forest is an ensemble algorithm formed by averaging the outputs of a set of decision trees.
 It is a non-parametric machine learning algorithm, meaning it does not rely on assumptions about the underlying distribution of the data.
+Memory-intensive with many trees or features.

 Extra Trees